get-notch/frontend-code-interview/README.md

 - Code maintainability
 - Basic skills in: React, CSS, HTML, Typescript

-Also, it's a starting point for the next interview, where we will discuss SPA architecture.
+Most importantly: ***this is a starting point for the next interview***, where we will discuss SPA architecture.

 The exercise instructions are deliberately partially detailed.
 You will need to make reasonable assumptions and communicate with your interviewer about open questions.